kkasperczyk-no/sdk-nrf/samples/matter/lock/README.rst

 This door lock sample demonstrates the usage of the :ref:`Matter <ug_matter>` application layer to build a door lock device with one basic bolt.
 This device works as a Matter accessory device, meaning it can be paired and controlled remotely over a Matter network built on top of a low-power 802.15.4 Thread or Wi-Fi network.
-Support for Thread or Wi-Fi is exclusive, so only one protocol can be selected for a specific lock device.
+Support for Thread or Wi-Fi is exclusive and depends on the used hardware platform, so only one protocol can be supported for a specific lock device.
-In case of selecting Thread, this device works as a Thread :ref:`Sleepy End Device <thread_ot_device_types>`.
+In case of supporting Thread, this device works as a Thread :ref:`Sleepy End Device <thread_ot_device_types>`.
 You can use this sample as a reference for creating your application.

 Requirements